 There are many things that drain your boat battery.
 The best way to figure out the issue is with the process of elimination.
-First, check if anything obvious was left on or any common issues are present.
+First, check if anything obvious was left on.
 If not, you may need to perform a test.
 Hooking up a test light is a great way to narrow down the cause.

 What Can My Battery Hold?

 Before diving into the list of common issues found with drained lithium batteries or agm batteries, it is important to understand what a battery holds and how long it can last.

 The reality is that your battery only has so much charge capacity, and this amount gets lowered every day, month, and year.